wattcarbon/WEATS/PeerCo/small_scale_self_consumed_solar.md

 1. the time resolution of the data is hourly or higher,
 2. the geographical resolution of the data is country-level or higher,
-3. the signal corresponds to an average emission intensity,
+3. the signal corresponds to an average emission intensity of *consumed* electricity,
 4. the source of the carbon intensity data shall be recorded as part of the digital asset generated.

 Data may originate from one of the sources listed in *Appendix 2*.